adamwespiser/wespiser.com/my-site/posts/2021-01-03-Lessons-Learned-From-A-Year-Of-Haskell.md

 A theme for this year for me was exploring the intersection between type level programming and good software engineering practices.
 It's one thing to know Haskell, it's another to beautiful code that's as easy to understand as it is to maintain.
 As a prior, my stance on new, complex Haskell features is to "write junior code".
-However, given a sufficiently experieced team familiar with type level programming, the tradeoffs the the features themselves can be evaluated per se...
+However, given a sufficiently experienced team familiar with type level programming, the trade-offs of the features themselves can be evaluated per se...

 ### Haskell Type Level Solutions Worth Their Weight